This family of functions computes propensity score weights for various causal estimands:

 ATO (Average Treatment Effect for the Overlap population)

-The propensity score can be provided as a numeric vector of predicted probabilities or as a
+The propensity score can be provided as a numeric vector of predicted probabilities, as a

 data.frame

-where each column represents the predicted probability for a level of the exposure.
+where each column represents the predicted probability for a level of the exposure, or as a fitted GLM object.
 They can also be propensity score objects created byps_trim()

 ,ps_refit()